 - If steam is seen coming from under the hood, do not open the hood until the steam has subsided.
-The engine compartment may be very hot, causing serious injury such as burns. - Keep hands and clothing away from the fan and other belts while the engine is running. - Do not loosen the radiator cap while the engine and radiator are hot.
+The engine compartment may be very hot, causing serious injuries such as burns. - Keep hands and clothing (especially a tie, a scarf or a muffler) away from the fan and belts.
+Failure to do so may cause the hands or clothing to be caught, resulting in serious injury. - Do not loosen the radiator cap and the coolant reservoir cap while the engine and radiator are hot.

 Serious injury, such as burns, may result from hot coolant and steam released under pressure.